eMedicine Specialties > Ophthalmology > Lacrimal System

 Mortality/Morbidity

-Congenital nasolacrimal anomalies, particularly obstruction, can lead to various clinical manifestations, to include the following:
+Congenital nasolacrimal anomalies, particularly obstruction, can lead to various clinical manifestations, including the following:

 Race